-JOURNAL OF POLITICAL RESEARCH: Pi Sigma Alpha also sponsors the publication of the Journal of Political Research (formally known as the Missouri Valley Journal of Social Science), a student led and edited publication of the department.
+JOURNAL OF POLITICAL RESEARCH: Pi Sigma Alpha also sponsors the publication of the Journal of Political Research, JPR (formally known as the Missouri Valley Journal of Social Science), a student led and edited publication of the department.
 The journal publishes student papers focused on issues of civic life and public policy, and drawing from empirical research.

-The Journal of Political Science Research needs your help to continue.
+The Journal of Political Research needs your help to continue.
 Editors, and junior editors are needed.
-If you are interested, please speak to the faculty moderator, Dr. Rick Witmer (email@example.com).
+If you are interested, please speak to the faculty moderator, Dr. Rick Witmer (firstname.lastname@example.org).

 INTERNATIONAL RELATIONS CLUB: The International Relations Club is open to students throughout the University who have a special concern with questions of international politics.
 Over the years, the IRC has sponsored speakers and crisis simulations on campus and fielded award-winning delegations to Model United Nations Conferences across the country and around the world.